nibukdk/Weather-Data-Brazil/README.md

 ![img](https://github.com/nibukdk/Weather-Data-Brazil/blob/master/Imgs/Windspped%20vs%20Humidty%20Density%20Plot.png)

 The plot is denser on the left and botteom.
 So, it seems wind-speed and humidity are reversely proportional to each other.
 Increase in wind-speed causes decrease in humidity.
-Also the humidity is right skewed data.
+Also both appear right skewed after normalizing.